waterbycounty

 What's happening with rivers in Upshur County right now?

-Upshur County's primary USGS streamgage on the Little Cypress Ck is currently reading 151 cubic feet per second — 50% of the long-term mean of 305.07 cfs.
+Upshur County's primary USGS streamgage on the Little Cypress Ck has a pipeline snapshot of 151 cubic feet per second — 50% of the long-term mean of 305.07 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Upshur County water compare to the Texas average?